Silpashyam/Silpashyam/README.md

 I am Silpa from India , A software Test Engineer.
 I have professional skills in Testing websites, mobile and desktop application via both manual and automation.

 -🌱 I’m currently learning  API automation.

+As a Software Test Engineer at ([link](https://cogniphi.com/)) I was actively involved in all testing activities, including Requirement Analysis, Test Case development, and Defect management.
+I contributed to the development of Test Automation frameworks and have extensive experience in test automation using Selenium WebDriver with Java.
+I have a solid understanding of Maven for project and dependency management, TestNG framework for writing and executing automated test suites, and organizing test code using Page Object Model (POM) for test maintainability.
 <!--
 **Silpashyam/Silpashyam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.